-If you work in the software development sphere, you’ve almost certainly heard the term “agile” thrown around your office.
+If you work in the software development sphere, you’ve almost certainly heard the term “agile” thrown around.
 Agile has been the go-to methodology for software development and innovation since the early 2000s, and there are plenty of stories to prove that it works.
 Agile is spreading beyond the tech world and becoming standard practice across several industries.

-But what is Agile methodology, and how can it help you with collaborative project management?
+But what's Agile methodology, and how can it help you with collaborative project management?
+In this guide, we break down Agile across the following topics:

 The Agile concept originated from “The Agile Manifesto,” a 68-word credo created by 17 software engineers (called the “Snowbird 17”) in 2001.
 The authors behind the manifesto were frustrated by the software development industry, particularly its long lead times between releases, excessive documentation, and failure to consider the customer’s needs.
 Their publication made shockwaves through the industry, resulting in many developers abandoning the old development practices (known as “Waterfall”) and adopting this new system.